itsmepraksh/itsmepraksh/README.md

-# Hey there! 👋 I'm Praksh
+# Hey there! 👋 I'm Prakash Samanta

 I'm a BCA graduate and a passionate web developer diving deep into the MERN stack at Sheryians Coding School.
 I love building dynamic web apps and learning new tech every day.